Gheorghe Eminescu: Final years

-The Lieutenant Colonel was again able to focus on writing about Napoleon, which resulted in a 1973 monograph that Deboveanu calls "one of the most important Romanian contributions to the personality study of France's hero."
+The Lieutenant Colonel (readmitted as such in the socialist army reserves) was again able to focus on writing about Napoleon, which resulted in a 1973 monograph that Deboveanu calls "one of the most important Romanian contributions to the personality study of France's hero."
 The manuscript had been registered with Editura Academiei by the time of Napoleon's bicentennial in 1969, but its publication was delayed.
 The work was positively reviewed by the local press, and sent by Eminescu to Napoléon VI, who offered his praise and gratitude in a letter to the author.
 A derivative monograph, detailing the French Revolution and Napoleon's career between Valmy and Waterloo, was sent for review at Editura Junimea of Iași.
 This was after Eminescu had refused contracts with Editura Albatros and Editura Militară, finding the latter to be especially dislikable.
 During the negotiations with Junimea, he was persuaded to include commentary that would contextualize the Reign of Terror, and to review the conflict between Danton and Robespierre as one of ideology, rather than character.
 The book was never published, since, as Eminescu found out through literary critic Constantin Ciopraga, the manuscript was mishandled and lost.
 Eminescu himself was convinced that the editorial director Mircea Radu Iacoban had hidden the work, and that he intended to have it published under Corneliu Sturzu's name, once Eminescu had died.
 As a sign of protest, he would never allow his work to be published in Sturzu's journal, Convorbiri Literare.
 His private notebooks vituperated as some length against the Convorbiri Literare group.

 While trying to rewrite his lost manuscript, Eminescu also finished another one, dedicated to the French Revolution.
 As he argued in his letters to Husar, it was to be Romania's "first original work on the topic", and also "my own leading work"—he worried that "one of the numerous pseudo-historians who can't stomach me" would end up rejecting it.
 This contribution was indeed never published, and neither was his play about the life and times of Joseph Fouché.
 From 1976 on, he was absorbed by work on his samizdat memoirs, well aware that, especially given their accounts of political and military affairs in Bessarabia, "no publishing house would even bother with them."
 Eventually persuaded that Ceaușescu's communism would enter a more liberal phase and that historical writing would be allowed to take place outside "conjectural canons", he sent some of the more politically charged fragments to be read and kept by a communist potentate and social scientist, Ion Popescu-Puțuri.
 Some parts were delivered to other admirers, while the more innocuous chapters remained in the Eminescu home.